Deep in the Andes- Sacred Valley to Cusco. Peru

-Take a tour of Cusco, the imposing Imperial City, example of the harmonious coexistence between the Andean and Spanish cultures.
+Take a tour of Cusco, the imposing Imperial City, an example of the harmonious coexistence between the Andean and Spanish cultures.
 You will start with a visit to the Main Plaza, where you will visit the Cathedral, the most important temple in the city.
 Then, you will continue by foot until you reach the Koricancha Temple, an ancient Inca palace and cult center of the Sun God, on which the order of the Dominicans built a church, which remains standing to this day.
-Your tour will finish with a visit to the bohemian neighborhood of San Blas, also known as “the artists’ district”, cradle of well-known folk artisans, with its narrow and winding streets and its popular art and knick-knacks shops.
+Your tour will finish with a visit to the bohemian neighborhood of San Blas, also known as “the artists’ district”, the cradle of well-known folk artisans, with its narrow and winding streets and its popular art and knick-knacks shops.
 Incredible retail therapy here.

 Later at night, you will be transferred to Tunupa Restaurant to enjoy a farewell dinner.
 Tunupa is in the heart of the majestic Inca city of Cusco, offers you an impressive view of the main square and its surroundings.
-We toast each other goodby with a journey well done until next year.
+We toast each other goodbye with a journey well done until next year.

 Overnight at Novotel Cusco